NeoForgeMDKs/.github/profile/README.md

 For the most part, these projects are functionally equivalent, but ModDevGradle is aimed for simpler and more streamlined buildscripts and Gradle setups, while NeoGradle supports having multiple NeoForge/Minecraft versions in the same project.
 The choice is yours, as both alternatives are fully endorsed.

+### Contributing
+If you with to contribute to the MDKs, you should do so by opening a PR against the [upstream repository](https://github.com/neoforged/mdk).
+The repositories under this organization are read-only mirrors, and neither issues nor pull requests will be accepted.